GlenKPeterson/Paguro/README2.md

 `mvn javadoc:javadoc`

 #Thank You
-Some of the people I'm listing as contributors may not actually be aware of this project.
+Some of the people I'm listing as contributors may not actually be aware of this project, but I found them inspiring in various ways.

 The bulk of this project started as a simple question on StackExchange: [Why doesn't Java 8 include immutable collections?](http://programmers.stackexchange.com/questions/221762/why-doesnt-java-8-include-immutable-collections)  People's answers were a big help in figuring out what this project should and shouldn't do.